alban-read/M1-MICRO-FORTH/M1 MicroForth.md

 It is a simple interpreter but FORTH is also a simple and lean language.

-The relationship appears much the same as ever, simple interpreters are 10 times slower, simple machine code is ten times faster, optimized machine code, 100 times faster.
+The relationship appears much the same as ever, simple interpreters are 10 times slower, simple machine code is ten times faster, optimized machine code is 100 times faster.

 There are FORTH compilers that generate code that is closer in speed to machine code.

+### C integration

+The intention is to write this is Assembler.

+- The assembler code can call into C code and does so for a few functions.

+- This is necessary otherwise we would be restricted to system calls only which would be limiting even in the terminal.

+- You can add C functions to addons.c and call them from the assembler code.